shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/scanning.md

 Example: "#087 Criterial Recollection 2010-9-2 to 2010-9-30.pdf"

-## Archive Your Scanned Consent Forms and Record Info on IRB Sheets
+## Archive Your Scanned Consent Forms

-Put the PDF(s) of scanned consent forms on LearningLab.
+Put the PDF(s) of scanned consent forms and the scanned tally sheet the scanned consent forms in the Learning Lab Box IRB folder under the subfolder corresponding to the correct academic year.

-<mark>Scanning Consent Forms, Archiving Consent Forms, and Reporting Subject Counts</mark>
-<mark>Note that subject reports need to be reported to me.</mark>
-<mark>Also note based on the dates above when the IRB reports are due</mark>
+## Report Subject Counts on IRB Tracking Sheet

+Fill out the subject tracking sheet (in the IRB folder on Box) making sure to record the final subject count, the date scanned/modified, and any relivant notes (e.g., for two-part experiments note how many of the subjects returned for part 2).